tmenier/Flurl/testable-http.md

 httpTest.SimulateTimeout();
 ````

 `RespondWith` methods are chainable.
-Responses will be dequeued and provided to the calling code in the order the were added.
+Responses will be dequeued and provided to the calling code in the order they were added.

 ````c#
 httpTest